eletroswing/bacen-simulator/CONTRIBUTING.md

 ```

 # Tests
-We provide a bunch of tests E2E to our systems, aimming on the developer expierence.
+We provide a bunch of tests E2E to our systems, aiming on the developer experience.
 The developer can run all tests when needed(developing the repo, or not):
 ```sh
 npm run test
 ```